 On this sort of cruise, you really get your money’s worth.
 You get transportation to a variety of destinations, an elegant cabin, three meals per day, snacks, entertainment, and luxury facilities and service, all for one price.
 Depending on the type of cabin you select, you could end up paying less than $100 per day per person for everything.

-Last year, we took a nine-night Mediterranean cruise with MSC.
+In 2019, we took a nine-night Mediterranean cruise with MSC.
 We visited Italy, France, Spain, Morocco, and Portugal and stopped at seven port cities.
 Our room, an internal cabin, cost $92 per person per night.
 Our friends paid $154 per person per night for a room with a balcony.
 It was a steal!

 A Mediterranean cruise is an affordable way to see many of the world’s top landmarks without spending your retirement savings.